JeremieLitzler/vueschool-course/course-vue-router-4-for-everyone.md

 Using `router-link` instead of `a` elements makes possible to load just what we need instead of everything on each pageload.

-If you open the DevTools, the `router-link` is rendered as `a` element.
+If you open the DevTools, the `router-link` is rendered as `a` element in the DOM.

-But Vue router intercepts the click events so the browser doesn't reload the page.
+But vue-router intercepts the click events so the browser doesn't reload the page.

 Therefore, we'll use `a` elements for external links and `router-link` for internal links.

 ## Extracting routes to its own file

 This is commun practice.
-You create a `router` under `src` where you add `inde.js` with the setup of the router.
+You create a `router` directory under `src` where you add `index.js` with the setup of the router.

 ```javascript
 import { createRouter, createWebHistory } from "vue-router";